 FL Studio may not be the best choice for lots of vocals and guitar.
 Recordings end up in Edison, FL Studio’s sound editor.
 This makes the recording process less intuitive than other music software.

 Several editons are available for all budgets, which is nice.
 Fruity Edition is the cheapest version of (€89).
 However, you cannot record audio.
 That’s why I recommend Producer Edition instead (€189).
 With the more expensive Signature and All Plugins editions, you get more synthesizers and effects.

 Lifetime updates are cool

-Super cool is that once paid, you’ll never pay for future updates.
+You’ll never pay for future updates.
+That’s cool, isn’t it?
 Image-Line provides lifetime updates on the software, which is really special.